Executive Board for 2020-2021

 President: Debbie Page

 Debbie is a wife and the mother of two children.
 Her introduction to autism began in 2005, when her youngest son was diagnosed with autism at the age of 2.
 In 2006, she joined the board of directors of the Autism Society of Baltimore-Chesapeake.
 She currently works for Baltimore County Public Schools in the Office of Special Education.
-As her journey continues she is inspired daily by the people she meets within the autism community and is passionate about helping individuals and families affected by autism.
+As her journey continues she is inspired daily by the people she meets within the autism community and is passionate about helping.

 Treasurer: Thairen Greene